Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

-If you've been using AI coding assistants like Claude, Cursor, or VS Code Copilot, you've probably encountered this frustrating scenario: you ask for help implementing something with a modern framework, and the AI confidently generates code using APIs that no longer exist or are completely outdated.
+If you've been using AI coding assistants like Claude Code, Cursor, or VS Code Copilot, you've probably hit this frustrating scenario: you ask for help with a modern framework, and the AI confidently generates code using APIs that no longer exist or were deprecated months ago.

-This happens because large language models are trained on data from the past, and frameworks like Next.js, React, or Rails evolve rapidly.
-The AI doesn't know that the method it's suggesting was deprecated six months ago.
+This happens because large language models are trained on data from the past, and frameworks like Next.js, React, and Rails evolve rapidly.
+The model doesn't know the method it's suggesting was removed six months ago.

-Context7 solves this problem by injecting up-to-date, version-specific documentation directly into your AI's context window.
-It's an MCP (Model Context Protocol) server from Upstash that fetches the latest official docs and code examples in real time, ensuring your AI assistant always generates working code.
+Context7 solves this by injecting up-to-date, version-specific documentation directly into your AI's context window.
+It's an MCP (Model Context Protocol) server from Upstash that fetches the latest official docs and code examples in real time, so your assistant generates working code instead of hallucinated APIs.

 Why Every Web Developer Needs Context7

-Before diving into the setup, let's understand why this matters for your daily work.
+Before the setup, here's why this matters for daily work.

 The Problem with AI-Generated Code